Morpho-kinematic properties of Wolf-Rayet planetary nebulae: Morpho-kinematic modeling

-The morpho-kinematic model of IC\,1297 was made using a dense ellipsoid being wider and shorter toward the southwest, likely due to the interaction with ISM similar to M\,2-42 \citep{Danehkar2016}.
-The velocity dispersion maps show higher values in the south part of the nebula.
-Although the H$\alpha$ velocity map in Figure~\ref{wc1:ifu_map} is similar to that of M\,3-30, but the P--V diagram and velocity channel maps do not suggest the same morpho-kinematic model.
-The narrow band H$\alpha$+[N\,{\sc ii}] image by \citet{Schwarz1992} suggests an elliptical morphology with the same on-sky orientations seen in the WiFeS observations.
-Polar expansion velocities are estimated to be $v_{\rm out}=\pm 100\pm10$\,km\,s$^{-1}$ based on the P--V diagrams, while a mean waist expansion velocity of $v_{\rm exp}=31\pm1$\,km\,s$^{-1}$ is found by the HWHM results.
+Based on the narrow-band H$\alpha$+[N\,{\sc ii}] image of IC\,1297 \citep{Schwarz1992,Corradi1996}, a broken thick elliptic torus and a thin prolate spheroid are used to assemble a 3D model for this object.
+Additionally, another shifted, rotated tenuous prolate spheroid is included in the H$\alpha$ kinematic model to recreate the high H$\alpha$ expansion toward us projected mostly in the southern part.
+The velocity dispersion maps exhibit higher values in the southern part of the nebula, where a part of the torus is missing.
+High dispersion could be a sign of the ISM interaction or mass-accretion to a companion.
+Although the radial velocity map of IC\,1297 is similar to that of M\,3-30, the velocity channel slices and P--V arrays do not suggest the same kinematic structure.
+The H$\alpha$+[N\,{\sc ii}] image depicts a broken ring-shaped nebula with the same on-sky orientations seen in the WiFeS velocity maps.
+A maximum polar expansion velocity of $v_{\rm out}=100\pm10$\,km\,s$^{-1}$ is determined from the [N\,{\sc ii}] P--V diagrams, while a mass-weighted expansion velocity of $v_{\rm exp}=31\pm1$\,km\,s$^{-1}$ is pointed out by the HWHM measurements.

-The \textit{HST} image of Pe\,1-1 (see Figure~\ref{wc1:figures:hst}) allowed us to construct a morpho-kinematic model for this object.
-Moreover, the IFU velocity dispersion maps shown in Figure~\ref{wc1:ifu_map} imply the presence of two point-symmetric knots on both sides of the nebula similar to point-symmetric knots visible in the dispersion maps of Hb\,4.
-High values of the velocity dispersion could be due to the interaction with the ambient medium.
-We therefore employed a prolate ellipsoidal structure, including two point-symmetric structures protruded from both sides of the ellipsoid.
+The \textit{HST} image of Pe\,1-1 (Figure~\ref{wc1:model:shape}) allowed us to mold a 3D morphological model for this object.
+Moreover, the IFU velocity dispersion maps in Figure~\ref{wc1:ifu_map} manifest two regions with possible shock collisions on both sides of the nebula, similar to the point-symmetric knots seen in the dispersion maps of Hb\,4.
+The high values of the velocity dispersion in Pe\,1-1 could be due to the interaction of collimated outflows with the ambient medium.
+We therefore included a tenuous prolate ellipsoid associated with bipolar outflows protruding from both sides of a dense torus.